REmatchChile/REmatch-javascript/README.md

 ```

 As you notice in the previous snippet, due the lack of garbage collection in JavaScript, the bindings **should be explicitly freed** when you are done with them.
 Otherwise, it will lead to memory leaks.

+## Development

+If you want to update the emscripten bindings, first make sure that you have the [emscripten compiler](https://emscripten.org/) installed.
+Then, if you want to the latest REmatch, do the following steps:

+1. Update the REmatch's submodule (at `/REmatch`) with the latest version
+2. Build the emscripten bindings with `npm run build:bindings`
+3. Build the project with `npm run build`